aws-samples/amazon-redshift-udfs/README.md

 - `lib/`

 Contains libraries that we've provided for your use and as a starting point for new applications.
-Today, this includes *pyaes* for performing AES encryption, and *SubstitutionMasking* for performing simple data masking.
+Today, this includes *SubstitutionMasking* for performing simple data masking.

 - `scalar-udfs/`